Apply to transfer burial rights

 An affidavit is a written statement of truth that can be used as proof in court.

 The cemetery can provide wording that can be used as an affidavit.
-The affidavit must be signed before and individual with the power to witness an oath, such as a solicitor or notary, who will then add his signature and seal to authenticate it.
-To prepare this, we need accurate information from the applicant.
+The affidavit must be signed before an individual with the power to witness an oath, like a solicitor or notary.